KodchakornL/Game-supermarket-war-based-on-clustering-Real-time-Kmeans/README.md

         A8) Number of Discount count / Number of Discount created
         A9) Number of Member count / Number of Member created

+ Promotion and enemy character in game :

 **Technique :**
 - Clustering Real-time by Cluster.Kmeans

+**Data achitecture**
+From the picture on the left, players will come to play games to get their favorite promotions.
+Player data is sent to netpie for analytic using scikit multiflow for real-time clustering using kmean.
+After analytic is done it is sent to netpie and sent to shop.